Life-changing support for adults with learning disabilities, autism and mental health conditions.

 Penkett Road is ideal for a sociable man aged between 40 and 60, who has a good level of independence.

 The people we support here are men aged between 36 and 69.
-They have autism, schizophrenia-affective disorder, alcohol dependency, epilepsy, and moderate learning disabilities.
+They have autism and moderate learning disabilities.

 People here enjoy spending time in the community, watching television, cooking, listening to music, socialising, sports, shopping, going to the cinema or theatre and spending time with family.